itkhanz/expense-tracker-mern/README.md

 - Clone the react app and move all the dolers/files into a `client` folder.
 - All the server code controllers and routes etc will be in the root directory.
 - start a project with `npm init`.
-- Install the dependencies with `npm i express dotenv mongoose colors morgan (logs the http methods in console)`
+- Install the dependencies with `npm i express dotenv mongoose colors morgan (logs the http methods, url, status code, and time taken for the request in console)`
 - Install the dev dependencies with `npm i -D nodemon concurrently`. nodemon will allows us to run the server without having to restart, and concurrently will allow us to run the backend and frontend react server on seprate ports at same time with single npm script.
 - Add scripts (server.js is the main entry point for our app):
   ```javascripts